 “The research shows up to 80% of people get their news now by mobile phone, so we as an industry need to be taking this platform seriously,” said Jacob Gjørtz, vice president for marketing at publishing systems supplier CCI Europe.
 It was Gjørtz’s company that sponsored Wednesday’s Editor’s Retreat focused on mobile storytelling at the INMA World Congress of News Media, where he and a half dozen other experts on small-screen formats reinforced that message.

 “This is a revolution that really affects the heart of journalism,” said Mario Garcia, CEO of editorial design and digital strategy firm Garcia Media.
 “Colour in the newspaper never affected the way you would write your stories, the way you would edit your stories.
 It (mobile) cuts to the heart of the operation.”

 “Readers’ habits are changing,” said Tyson Evans, senior editor and director of strategy at The New York Times.
 “Readers are actually spending more time with media these days.
 It’s just different types of media.
 It’s podcasts.
 It’s Snapchats.
 It’s apps.
 It’s just not so much traditional media formats.”

-“Everyone here should probably be on TikTok (the hot, new Chinese short-form video platform) just to see how it works and how people use it,” said Zainab Khan, Evan’s colleague and the New York Time’s audience engagement editor.
+“Everyone here should probably be on TikTok (the hot Chinese-launched, now world-expanding short-form video platform) just to see how it works and how people use it,” said Zainab Khan, Evan’s colleague and the New York Time’s audience engagement editor.